SoftwareAG/adabas-natural-education-package/README.md

  * Download the Virtual machine image file from the TECHcommunity website
  * Run the 'Adabas and Natural' cheatsheets from Help menu
- * 3 scenarios discussed through the cheatsheets
+ * 3 scenarios discussed in Natural

     - Hello World
     - Conditional constructs
     - Basic Array manipulation
+ * 1 scenario discussed in Adabas

+    - Retrieval of data from database

 ### System Environment Requirement

  * Internet access
  * Windows 7 or higher
- * Adabas and Software AG pre-installed (provided as VM image)
+ * Adabas and Software AG designer (modules) pre-installed (provided as VM image)